 Natalie is an Arkansas native and currently resides in Benton.
 Outside of her role at Arkansas Heart, she enjoys spending time with her daughter and family as well as traveling.

-Courtney Riddle is an adult gerontology primary care and family nurse practitioner, named one of the Top 40 Nurse Leaders Under 40 by the Arkansas Center for Nursing.
+Courtney House is an adult gerontology primary care and family nurse practitioner, named one of the Top 40 Nurse Leaders Under 40 by the Arkansas Center for Nursing.
 Courtney is committed to treating not just disease, but patients as a whole, to improve their quality of life and provide the best possible care.

 She earned a Master of Science in nursing and family nurse practitioner certification from Northwestern State University after receiving a bachelor’s degree in nursing from the University of Arkansas School for Medical Sciences.
 Courtney served on the board of the Arkansas Nurse Practitioner Association for two years.
 Courtney serves full-time at the Arkansas Heart Hospital Texarkana Clinic.